[Last updated: 1 February 2026, unless otherwise noted]

 Moratorium

-An issuer's controlling shareholders (shareholders holding 15% or more of the total voting rights in the issuer) and their associates, and executive directors with an interest in 5% or more of the issued share capital of the issuer, excluding subsidiary holdings, at the time of the listing (collectively referred to as the Promoters) must give contractual undertakings to the issue manager to observe a moratorium on the transfer or disposal of all their interests in the issuer's securities.
+An issuer's controlling shareholders (shareholders holding directly or indirectly 15% or more of the total voting rights in the issuer, or a shareholder which in fact exercises control over the issuer) and their associates, and executive directors with an interest in 5% or more of the issued share capital of the issuer, excluding subsidiary holdings, at the time of the listing (collectively referred to as the Promoters) must give contractual undertakings to the issue manager to observe a moratorium on the transfer or disposal of all their interests in the issuer's securities.

-A pre-IPO investor who acquired and paid for his or her securities less than 12 months before the date of the listing application will also be subject to a lock-up on a portion of its shareholdings.
+A pre-IPO investor who acquired and paid for their securities less than 12 months before the date of the listing application will also be subject to a lock-up on a portion of its shareholdings.

 The lock-up periods must not be shorter than the following: